Colpie/welzeker/wp-content/plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
+= 9.3.5 =
+* April 29th, 2025
+* Improvement: Tested up to WordPress 6.8
+* Improvement: Some translation updates
+* Improvement: Check for autoloader in cron
+* Fix: 2FA methods can now be set on profile page

+= 9.3.3 =
+* April 2nd, 2025
+* Improvement: Added multiple WP-CLI commands to better align with recent plugin features
+* Improvement: Added support for custom/multiple roles in Two Factor Authentication

+= 9.3.2.1 =
+* March 20th, 2025
+* Fix: Properly handle unknown plugins in upgrade requests, preventing unintended behavior.

+= 9.3.2 =
+* March 5th, 2025
+* Improvement: Added filters to customize Let's Encrypt Wizard behavior
+* Fix: Removed default checkbox behavior from configuration settings.
+* Fix: Handle multiple tooltip reasons for disabled select fields

+= 9.3.1 =
+* February 12th, 2025
+* Improvement: Not able to use email needed functions when email is not yet verified.
+* Fix: All instruction links are now correct.
+* Fix: Undefined array key "m" when showing vulnerability details.
+* Fix: Prevent errors when downgrading to free.
+* Fix: Compatibility between 2FA and JetPack “Log in using WordPress.com account” setting

+= 9.2.0 =
+* January 20th, 2025
+* Fix: Added nonce check to certificate re-check button.
+* Fix: In some cases the review notice was not properly dismissible.

+= 9.1.4 =
+* Improvement: do not track 404's for logged in users
+* Improvement: implemented the rsssl_wpconfig_path filter in all wp-config functions
+* Improvement: Faster onboarding completion after clicking Finish button
+* Improvement: CSS.
+Shields in user interface on datatables are no longer cut off

+= 9.1.3 =
+* November 28th
+* Improvement: Width Vulnerabilities -> configuration
+* Improvement: 2Fa lockout notice
+* Improvement: catch use of short init in advanced-headers file
+* Improvement: string improvements and translator comments
+* Improvement: Bitnami support for rsssl_find_wordpress_base_path()
+* Improvement: integrate Site health notifications with Solid Security
+* Improvement: Enhanced random password generation in Rename Admin User feature
+* Improvement: Always return string in wpconfig_path() function
+* Improvement: Removes configuration options for a user in edit user.
+* Fix: Remove duplicate site URL.
+* Fix: ensure rsssl_sanitize_uri_value() function always returns a string, to prevent errors.
+* Fix: multisite users who have enabled roles couldn’t use the 2fa if an other role than theirs has been forced.
+* Fix: The ‘Skip Onboarding’ button presented an undefined page after selecting the email method as an option.
+* Fix: Update translation loading according to the new 6.7 method.

+= 9.1.2 =
+* security: authentication bypass

+= 9.1.1.1 =
+* November 5th, 2024
+*Improvement: updated black friday dates

+= 9.1.1 =
+* November 5th, 2024
+* Improvement: setting a rsssl-safe-mode.lock file now also enables safe mode and deactivates the Firewall, 2FA and LLA for debugging purposes.
+* Improvement: update to system status
+* Improvement: textual changes
+* Improvement: Updated instructions URLs
+* Improvement: Changed site health notices from critical to recommended
+* Improvement: dropped obsolete react library
+* Fix: fixed a bug where the 2FA grace period was kept active after a reset

+= 9.1.0 =
+* October 22nd
+* Improvement: Allow scanning for security headers via http://scan.really-simple-ssl.com  with one click
+* Improvement: Remove unnecessary rsssl_update_option calls.
+* Fix: prevent potential errors with login feedback..
+* Fix: Catch type error when $transients is not an array.

 = 9.0.2 =
 * Fix: issue with deactivating 2fa